-We all know how powerful a medium video can be whether it be for entertainment or informing, but why should you use it in teaching and just what is the best way to create or get the video to help enhance your teaching?
+We all know how powerful a medium video can be whether it be for entertainment or informing, but how can you use it in your teaching and just what is the best way to create or get hold of the video you need.

-- Not everything can be shown in a classroom or laboratory so using video can help take them to places outside of the classroom.
+- Not everything can be shown in a classroom or laboratory so using video can help take students to places outside of the classroom.

 - Tricky concepts can be shown through good video and animation.